Purpose and Scope

 Responsibilities

-The Board, through the Chair or Deputy Chair, is responsible for:
+The Board (through the Chair or Deputy Chair) is responsible for:

-d) Ensuring that role-specific training is available as and when required.
+• ensuring that role-specific training is available as and when required.

 The CEO and Go-Tos are responsible for ensuring that:

-b) Workers are regularly encouraged to speak up about concerns of Reportable Conduct.
+• workers are regularly encouraged to speak up about concerns of Reportable Conduct.

 Executive Committee Members, in the capacity as Whistleblower Protection Officers are responsible for:

-k) Reporting matters to relevant authorities
+• reporting matters to relevant authorities;

-n) Seeking to ensure the integrity of the Whistleblower Program is maintained.
+• seeking to ensure the integrity of the Whistleblower Program is maintained.

 Whistleblower Investigators are responsible for:

-e) Keeping comprehensive records about the investigation
+• keeping comprehensive records about the investigation;

-h) Complying with the directions of the Chair of the Board, CEO or Executive Committee (as appropriate given the nature of the disclosure) in relation to any further follow up, and reporting action and requirements, including the implementation of any recommendations.
+• complying with the directions of the Chair of the Board, CEO or Executive Committee (as appropriate given the nature of the disclosure) in relation to any further follow up, and reporting action and requirements, including the implementation of any recommendations.

 Individuals within the scope of the Whistleblower Policy are responsible for reporting misconduct or dishonest or illegal activity that has occurred or is suspected within Skills Insight as quickly as possible, whether anonymously or otherwise.